marijajukicc/B-tree/README.md

 Here I will be posting my code for B-Tree.

-B-Tree leaves will contain numbers.
+B-Tree nodes will be containing numbers.

 The person will be able to search through b-tree and find specific number.